Integrated Training Exercise: California Air National Guard

 |0

-This work, Integrated Training Exercise: California Air National Guard [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Integrated Training Exercise: California Air National Guard [Image 2 of 2], by SSgt Joseph Pagan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT